 We’re a couple weeks out from Primary Election Day in Washington state, and at DTC, we’ve built a tool that compiles all the over-300 filed candidates running for the state legislature, Secretary of State, and many prosecutors.
-The database—a nifty google sheet anyone can access—includes funds raised and projections—is exactly the kind of tool every organization that works on elections needs and shouldn’t have to reinvent every year.
+The database—a nifty google sheet anyone can access that includes funds raised and projections—is exactly the kind of tool every organization that works on elections needs and shouldn’t have to reinvent every year.

 When it comes to partisan politics, however, compiling the database clarifies what many of us have known for years: The Republican Caucuses both embolden and validate people to run; whereas the Democratic Caucuses does not.
 This cycle alone, the GOP filed nearly twice as many first-time candidates than Democrats—122 v 681.